4 best practices for nonprofit event planning

 Who are you inviting to the event?
 Is this going to be a general fundraiser that includes the community, or are you targeting a certain group or business type for your event?
 Are you going to need volunteers?
 Make sure you know who should be involved before you get to the planning process.
 This will make getting your invitee and volunteer lists together easier, and knowing the ‘who’ is a great way to start planning your event marketing strategy.

-Email and social media marketing are easy and inexpensive ways to let people know you’re having an event and can get them to sign up on the spot.
-But think about your overall marketing plan and what will work best for the type of event you’re doing (for example, using mailed invitations may be expected for an upscale fundraiser).
+Email and social media marketing are simple and inexpensive ways to let people know about your event.
+You can even get them to sign up on the spot.
+Start by thinking about your overall marketing plan and the type of event you’re planning.